Spacial/awesome-systools/README.md

 - [Petitboot](https://github.com/open-power/petitboot): is an operating system bootloader based on Linux kexec.
 It can load any operating system image that supports the Linux kexec re-boot mechanism like Linux and FreeBSD.
 - [Killing processes that don't want to die](https://lwn.net/Articles/754980/)
 - [musl libc](https://www.musl-libc.org/): is lightweight, fast, simple, free, and strives to be correct in the sense of standards-conformance and safety.
+- [Introduction to Paging](https://os.phil-opp.com/paging-introduction/): Writing an OS in Rust

 ### Performance